 To find your case number, call the Criminal Information Office at 202-879-1373, or go to Superior Court Cases Online and search for your name.

-When a defendant is presented or arraigned in C-10, the next court appearance date will be announced at the conclusion of the hearing.
+When a defendant is presented or arraigned in C-10, the next court appearance date will be announced at the end of the hearing.
 Information on next Court dates is also available in Moultrie Room 4001 or by phone at 202-879-1373.

 The Victim of Violent Crime Compensation Act created a compensation program for victims of violent crime in the District of Columbia.
 The program is funded primarily through court-ordered fees on persons convicted of crimes in the District of Columbia.
 The court costs cannot be waived, and the Act includes provisions for collection of court costs from defendants who are sentenced to terms of incarceration while they are serving their sentences and after being released on parole.

 To ensure the health and safety of all halfway house residents, all defendants must be "medically cleared" before being placed in a halfway house.
 The medical clearance process generally takes 2-4 days, and no placements are done on the weekends.
-If there is a defendant for whom you would like to get his/her placement status, please call the attorney advisor for the Criminal Division at 202-879-1416.
+If there is a defendant for whom you would like to get their placement status, please call the attorney advisor for the Criminal Division at 202-879-1416.

 If you believe that a judge has acted unfairly you may contact the District of Columbia Commission on Judicial Disabilities and Tenure, 515 5th Street, NW, Room 246, Washington, DC 20001, or visit their website to file a complaint.

-You should be at the designated courtroom at 9:00 am on the day of your court date unless otherwise noted on your Notice to Return, Judicial Summons or Citation to Appear.
+You should be at the designated courtroom at 9:00 a.m. on the day of your court date unless otherwise noted on your Notice to Return, Judicial Summons or Citation to Appear.

 You can't get your bond refund until your case is closed, a judge orders a refund, or the bond amount is reduced.